We have dates for

 ARE YOU READY FOR AN ADVENTURE IN AFRICA?

-Following the success of our fourth annual ride in 2018, we’ve been looking for fit and experienced riders to join us on another sponsored horse safari to raise funds for Save the Waterberg Rhino along with educational, health and welfare projects that uplift the communities in the area.
-We have a team of 12 riders for 2019 but you could put your name forward for a possible TWT ride in 2020.
+Following the success of our fifth annual ride in January 2019, we are gathering a team of fit and experienced riders to join us on another sponsored horse safari to raise funds for Save the Waterberg Rhino along with educational, health and welfare projects that uplift the communities in the area.

-Overall dates: 25 January to 4 February 2019 (inclusive of option of one extra night at beginning and one at end*)
+Overall dates: 23rd January to 4th February 2019 (inclusive of the option of one extra night at beginning and one at end*)

 Ant Baber, owner of Ant’s Nest, has offered to lead us 200kms through 7 different private game reserves of the Waterberg over 6 days, on his beautiful horses.

-Saturday 26 January: You will be met off your International flight at Oliver Tambo Airport, Johannesburg and driven north, about 3 hours, to Ant’s Nest Private Game Reserve deep in the African bush.
+EXTRA DAY – Saturday 25 January 2020: Riders will be met at Johannesburg International Airport and driven north, about 3 hours, to Ant’s Nest Private Game Reserve deep in the African bush.
 Lunch will be served on your arrival.
 After settling into the lodge we will go for a game ride looking for zebra and wildebeest so that you can try out your horse.
 If you are not totally happy you can try a different mount the next day – there are about forty to choose from a mixture of Thoroughbreds, Arabs, Friesians, Boerperds.

-DAY 1 – Sunday 27 January: It will be high summer in South Africa so the bushveld will be green.
-We will ride with game both in the morning and afternoon and be able to hear about plans for the week ahead as we have dinner by the fire that evening after sundowners with the rhino.
+DAY 1 – Sunday 26 January: It will be high summer in South Africa so the bushveld will be green.
+In the morning, riders have the option of going to church, resting and acclimatising by the pool or riding through Ant’s Nest Game Reserve with an experienced guide.
+We will all ride with game in afternoon and be able to hear about plans for the week ahead as we have dinner by the fire that evening after sundowners with the rhino.

-Sunday 3 February: Your flight will arrive back in the UK early morning or on Monday 4 February: if you opt to take an extra day to relax at leisure at Jembisa.
+Sunday 2 February: Your flight will arrive back in the UK early morning or you opt to take an extra day to relax at leisure at Jembisa.
 Do take advantage of this offer if you can, as it is great to unwind after the demanding ride.
+Ants Nest are happy to make arrangements for anyone wanting to go on to Cape Town or else where in South Africa.

-PAYMENT DETAILS The cost of the ride is R35,000 per person, sharing, inclusive of all meals, local alcohol and soft drinks, accommodation, riding, game drives and bush walks, as well as road transfers to and from the flights specified.
+PAYMENT DETAILS We are waiting to hear the cost of the ride per person, sharing, inclusive of all meals, local alcohol and soft drinks, accommodation, riding, game drives and bush walks, as well as road transfers to and from the flights specified.
 Your contract will be with Ant’s Nest.

 Ant’s Nest will invoice you upon confirmation – you can pay either in rand into the account details given or, if you would prefer to pay in GBP, please contact Gail at Ant’s Nest and she will give you details of the rate of exchange at that time and details of the GBP account into which you can pay.
 Full payment is due 8 weeks before the ride on 1 December 2018.